-Aluminum base is already available and it is also strong and has the capacity to carry the load as well.
+Aluminum base is already available and it is also strong and have the capacity to carry the load as well.
 This base can also use in our project as it showing below in the figure 14.
-The base enhances the stability of the assistive device during movement.

 Figure 14: Aluminum Base [13]